 Students will study costume history, design and fashion, as well as basic construction techniques as an introduction to theatrical costuming.
-Transfers to both UC/CSU

-THEA-143 Technical Theater in Production: Lighting and Sound 1-3 Units 36-108 hours activity; 36-108 hours total
+THEA-143 Technical Theater in Production: Lighting and Sound 1-3 Units

 This course covers theory and techniques utilized in lighting and sound design and sound engineering for the stage.
 It involves the study and execution of stage lighting with emphasis on equipment, control, color and their relationship to design and sound with an emphasis on design and reinforcement.